c0defellas/c.in.fork.book/README.md

 ------------

 * A TeX editor of your choice, then Emacs.
 Please, no editor wars here.
-I (Geyslan, one of the collaborators) grown up being taught that we have just to desire the best for everyone.
-So I'm desiring that picking up Emacs for you.
+I (Geyslan, one of the collaborators) grew up being taught that we have to desire the best for everyone.
+So I'm doing that by picking up Emacs for you.
 Yes, I do know that Emacs isn't the only choice, but I certainly know that it's the good and right one.
 Be advised. :P

-    * 80th column limit for easier reading.
-If you choosed right and are using Emacs the unique mandatory config is:
+    * Column is limited to 80 characters for easier reading.
+If you chose right and that means using Emacs the unique mandatory config is:

         ```
         (add-hook 'LaTeX-mode-hook '(lambda ()